dultonmedia/eagleplatform-api/media/filters.md

 * `page` (optional) Current page.
 First page is 1
 * `per_page` (optional) Amount of records to show per page.

-If filter allows to pass parameters use them as follows in filter export description.
+If filter allows to pass parameters use them as follows in filter export page description.

+If filter parameter allows to pass range pass an array:

+    updated_at[]=2016-01-01&updated_at[]=2016-02-01

 #### Output